Employment Basics

 When can I be dismissed by the employer?

-If your employer wants to dismiss you, they can do so only under very narrowly defined circumstances.
-For example, you may be given notice if your job position becomes redundant, if you fail to meet qualification requirements for your job or if you repeatedly violate your working conditions and have already been notified about it twice in writing (e.g. for repeatedly showing up late to work).
-Your employment may be terminated immediately only if you grossly violate working practices (e.g. you come to work drunk).
+If your employer wants to dismiss you, they can do so only under very specific circumstances.
+For example, you may be given notice if your job position becomes redundant, if you fail to meet the qualification requirements for your job or if you repeatedly violate your working conditions and have already been formally warned about it twice in writing (e.g. for repeatedly arriving late to work).
+Your employment may be terminated immediately only if you grossly violate workplace rules (e.g. you come to work drunk).
 Your employment may also be terminated by the expiration or by the withdrawal of your residence permit.

-If you are laid off through no fault of your own (e.g. due to reorganization), you are entitled to severance pay.
+If you are made redundant through no fault of your own (e.g. due to reorganisation), you are entitled to severance pay.

-Work practices and routines in the Czech Republic may significantly differ from those in your country of origin.
-Arriving for work on time is crucial for maintaining a good relationship with your employer and not coming on time may affect your employer’s will to employ you.
-No consumption of alcohol is generally allowed at work.
-Ask your employer or your new colleagues about further workplace rules and customs.
+Work practices and routines in the Czech Republic may differ significantly from those in your country of origin.
+Arriving for work on time is crucial for maintaining a good relationship with your employer and not coming on time may affect your employer’s willingness to continue employing you.
+Consumption of alcohol is generally not allowed at work.
+Ask your employer or your colleagues about any additional workplace rules and customs.

-If you want to leave your job, you do not need to have a special reason to do so.
-All you need to do is to write an agreement of termination of employment, in which you agree with your employer on your final day of employment.
-If your employer does not agree to your leaving your job, you can terminate your employment by giving notice.
+If you want to leave your job, you do not need a special reason to do so.
+All you need is to write an agreement of termination of employment, in which you and your employer agree on your final day of employment.
+If your employer does not agree to your leaving, you can terminate your employment by giving notice.
 If you decide to give notice, there is a 2-month notice period before you can actually leave your job.

 Changing Jobs and Foreigners’ Responsibilities towards the Ministry of the Interior of the CR

-If you are a foreign national and the Employee Card holder and you want to change your employer, you must report the change to the Ministry of the Interior of the CR (Department for Asylum and Migration Policy) Report the change by filling in a specific form (all boxes of the form need to be filled in) and producing required documents (document certifying the existence of the previous employment and the date of termination of the employment, new employment contract, and declaration of the employer that you as their future employee have the required job qualification).
-You can start working at the new job only after the ministry approves the change.
+If you are a foreign national and an Employee Card holder and want to change your employer, you must report the change to the Ministry of the Interior of the CR (Department for Asylum and Migration Policy) Report the change by filling in a specific form (all boxes of the form must be completed) and producing required documents (document certifying your previous employment and the date of termination of the employment, new employment contract, and declaration from your new employer confirming that you have the required job qualifications).
+You may start working at the new job only after the ministry approves the change.

 The notification must be submitted no later than 30 days before the change takes place.
-It must be submitted in course of the current employment that is planned to be changed.
+It must be submitted during your current employment that you plan to change.
 If the original employment has already been terminated, the notification must be submitted no later than 60 days from the day of its termination.
 The Ministry is obliged to deliver you and your employer a notification stating whether they approve the change or not without undue delay (at the latest within 30 days).
-In this situation, the Ministry does not make a decision on the approval; they just inform you whether your notification met all requirements and whether you may therefore work at the new job.
-If the Ministry does not approve the job change, your notification is considered to have never been submitted.
-This means that you may not start working with the new employer.
-In this case, seek free legal counselling immediately as this situation might result in losing your foreigner’s residence permit and having to leave the CR.
+In this situation, the Ministry does not make a formal decision on the approval; they just inform you whether your notification met all requirements and whether you may therefore work at the new job.
+If you do not receive this information from the Ministry of the Interior, you may not start working for the new employer!
+In this case, seek free legal counselling immediately as this situation might result in losing your residence permit and being required to leave the CR.

-There are two conditions you must meet to be able to start working at the new position: 1) The date of the commencement of the job stated in the form has come, and, at the same time, 2) you or your employer have been informed by the Ministry of their approval with the job change.
+There are two conditions you must meet to be able to start working at the new position: 1) The date of commencement of the new job stated in the form has arrived, and, at the same time, 2) you or your employer have been informed by the Ministry of their approval with the job change.

 Foreigners with free access to the labour market do not report the change of jobs, they only inform the Ministry about the job change (using a different form and not relying on the Ministry’s approval) within 3 days from the actual change.